 toyes

-- Provide the path to certificate file respectively for both (ca_subpath & aws_subpath).
-The best thing is to just copy/move these cert files in the same directory as this chart and just provide the name of the certs instead of complete path.
+- Provide the path to the certificate file respectively for both (ca_subpath & aws_subpath).
+The best thing is to just copy/move these cert files in the same directory as this chart and just provide the name of the certs instead of the complete path.

 - Change the